open-mmlab/mmdetection/docs/GETTING_STARTED.md

 Optional arguments:
 - `RESULT_FILE`: Filename of the output results in pickle format.
 If not specified, the results will not be saved to a file.
 - `EVAL_METRICS`: Items to be evaluated on the results.
-Allowed values are: `proposal_fast`, `proposal`, `bbox`, `segm`, `keypoints`.
+Allowed values depend on the dataset, e.g., `proposal_fast`, `proposal`, `bbox`, `segm` are available for COCO and `mAP`, `recall` for PASCAL VOC.
 - `--show`: If specified, detection results will be plotted on the images and shown in a new window.
-It is only applicable to single GPU testing.
+It is only applicable to single GPU testing and used for debugging and visualization.
 Please make sure that GUI is available in your environment, otherwise you may encounter the error like `cannot connect to X server`.

+If you would like to evaluate the dataset, do not specify `--show` at the same time.

 Examples:

-Assume that you have already downloaded the checkpoints to `checkpoints/`.
+Assume that you have already downloaded the checkpoints to the directory `checkpoints/`.

-1. Test Faster R-CNN and show the results.
+1. Test Faster R-CNN and visualize the results.
+Press any key for the next image.

 ```shell
 python tools/test.py configs/faster_rcnn_r50_fpn_1x.py \